 CIPLC offers a number of after-school activities for students of all ages.
-Students are encouraged to join activities after school as a way to meet new people, make friends, and gain valuable experiences beyond the classroom.
-While there is a selection process for some of the activities that can allow only a specified number of students, most activities are very inclusive.
+Students are encouraged to join activities after school as a way to get to know new people, make friends, and gain valuable experiences beyond the classroom.
+While there is a selection process for some of the activities because they can allow only a specified number of students, most activities are very inclusive.
 Even students who have no experience or background in an activity are encouraged to join clubs, activities, and/or athletic teams.